 Directed by Dr. Courtney Smith, Senior Associate Dean at the School of Diplomacy, Mr. Chris Whatley, Executive Director of UNA-USA, and Troy Wolfe, Director of UNA Education Programs, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
 Key topics have included: peacekeeping and disarmament, human rights and refugees, status of women and children, member state policies towards the UN, the role of civil society and the private sector in the UN, UN reform, and the environment and development.

 Participants will be immersed in activities for 12 hours each day the entire week of the program.
 Each day commences with breakfast at Seton Hall, followed by a chartered bus to the UN.
 Program sessions continue throughout the day at UN plaza, with dinners provided on campus in the evenings.
 Students will also have time for cultural activities in New York City.
 Participants may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.

-- Students attending for credit must also keep a journal documenting their reactions to the briefings and submit a research paper one month after the program ends.
-Graduate students will complete extra readings and an additional writing assignment.
+Program Requirements include preliminary readings and a short paper to be completed prior to the beginning of the course.
+Attendance at all sessions is mandatory.
+Students actively participate in dialogue and discussion with guest speakers and peers.
+Students attending for credit also must keep a journal documenting their reactions to the briefings and submit a research paper one month after the conclusion of the program.
+Graduate students complete additional readings and a writing assignment.

-Tuition & Fees (2013 Season)
+Tuition & Fees (2017 Season)